jrean/laravel-user-verification/README.md

 * `UserNotVerifiedException`

-The given user is not verified yet.
+The given user is not yet verified.

 * `UserNotFoundException`